timofeiryko/histopathology-models/README.md

 Model names are: `ResNet50`, `ResNet50-dropout`, `SimpleCNN`.

-In the repo itself you can find just the notebooks.
+In the repo itself you can find just the notebook

 ## Which models are better?